 11 Sep 2017 --- Taking omega 3 as part of a healthy diet with plenty of fiber and probiotic foods can improve the diversity of the gut microbiome.
 This is according to a new study by researchers at the University of Nottingham and King’s College London.

-The study, published in Scientific Reports, found that the women who had a higher dietary intake of omega 3 and higher serum levels had a more perse gut microbiome.
-A more perse microbiome is associated with a number of health benefits, including lower risk of diabetes, obesity and inflammatory gut diseases like colitis or Crohn’s, according to the University of Nottingham press release.
+The study, published in Scientific Reports, found that the women who had a higher dietary intake of omega 3 and higher serum levels had a more diverse gut microbiome.
+A more diverse microbiome is associated with a number of health benefits, including lower risk of diabetes, obesity and inflammatory gut diseases like colitis or Crohn’s, according to the University of Nottingham press release.

 “In general the advice to the public is to eat a healthy balanced diet,” Dr. Ana Valdes, who is affiliated to the NIHR Nottingham Biomedical Research Centre, tells NutritionInsight.
 “Higher levels of omega 3 [can be attained by] eating fish regularly.”